A Self-Assessment Tool

 I would say that Peace is the evolutionary challenge to humanity in this particular moment.
 Can we find ways to live together, with all the richness of our differences, as one loving family of life on this planet?
 This is a life-or-death question for humanity.
 If the answer is 'yes,' we will thrive and generate solutions to our global challenges that are hardly imaginable now; if 'no,' we may not survive our own forces of destruction.
 In this context, the search for Peace--at every level of our daily lives--becomes an urgent imperative, for those who feel its call.Peace is a concept with multi-layered meaning.
 Elsewhere I have defined peace as the presence of connection.Inner peace is about connection with our true and natural self and a sense of being part of something larger.

 Peace with others is about our connection with the open heart, through which we remember our shared humanness.
 This brings us to the practice of conflict resolution, forgiveness, and reconciliation.
+This connection gives rise to serenity, balance, and a feeling of well-being.

 Peace in our communities and in the world requires a connection to respect for our multiple differences, and for the right of all people to justice, freedom, and dignity.
 This leads to trust, community, and co-existence."